TahaUser5/rag-reliability-case-study/CASE_STUDY.md

 ## System Overview

-This project is an enterprise-grade Retrieval-Augmented Generation (RAG) knowledge base designed to function as an HR policy assistant.
+This project is a production-grade Retrieval-Augmented Generation (RAG) knowledge base designed to function as an HR policy assistant.
 The system ingests internal company policy documents and answers employee questions by retrieving the most relevant information before generating a response.
 It is designed to be highly factual, resistant to hallucinations, and capable of correctly abstaining when an answer is not present in the provided documents.

 The pipeline architecture centres on three core stages: